isovic/cgmemtime/README.md

 cgmemtime measures the high-water RSS+CACHE memory usage of a process and its descendant processes.

+This is a fork from https://github.com/gsauthof/cgmemtime.
+These two versions are almost identical, with the difference that this one provides a commandline option '-o' to output the measurements to a human readible file.
+\\

 To be able to do so it puts the process into its own [cgroup][cg].